-School District Relationship with Local Social Service District

-The school district will cooperate to the extent possible with authorized child protective services workers in investigations of alleged child abuse.
-The Superintendent, or his or her designee, will represent the district when collaborating with local social service agencies to address instances of abuse or maltreatment, and in the development of policy and procedures regarding abuse or maltreatment (including educational neglect).
+School District Relationship with Local Social Service District collaborating with local social service agencies to address instances of abuse or maltreatment, and in the development of policy and procedures regarding abuse or maltreatment (including educational neglect).
 In addition, the Superintendent will share a copy of the district's student attendance policy, with the local social service district.